From Passive Observer to Active Critic: Reinforcement Learning Elicits Process Reasoning for Robotic Manipulation: Experiments

 \textbf{Impact of RL on Generalization.} To validate the effectiveness of our training pipeline, we analyze the performance evolution from the Base model to the SFT stage, and finally to the RL-finetuned stage.
 Table~\ref{tab:ablation_generalization} details the performance on In-Domain (ID) seen tasks versus Out-of-Distribution (OOD) unseen tasks.

 The Base Qwen2.5-VL-7B model exhibits a weak zero-shot capability for precise progress estimation (average MRA of $67.46$).
 While Supervised Fine-Tuning (SFT) significantly improves overall performance to $79.35$, it primarily overfits to the semantic features of the training distribution.
-This is evident in the performance degradation observed in the Cross-Environment (Real Humanoid) OOD setting, where the SFT model only achieves $67.30$.
+This behavior is consistent with the observation that SFT tends to memorize training formats rather than acquire transferable reasoning, whereas RL generalizes to out-of-distribution inputs~\cite{chu2025sft}.
+The effect is evident in the Cross-Environment (Real Humanoid) OOD setting, where the SFT model only achieves $67.30$.

 Interestingly, applying RL directly without SFT (RL-only) yields suboptimal results ($76.72$ average MRA), as the model struggles to autonomously discover the correct output format and structural reasoning paths from scratch.
-However, the integration of Group Relative Policy Optimization (GRPO) after the SFT phase, our complete PRIMO (SFT+RL) pipeline creates a powerful synergy.
+However, the integration of Group Relative Policy Optimization (GRPO) after the SFT phase enables our complete PRIMO (SFT+RL) pipeline to create a powerful synergy.
 The RL phase pushes ID performance to near $90\%$ (e.g., $89.42\%$ on Behavior) and, more importantly, drastically enhances generalization capabilities.
 The self-correction and rigorous causal reasoning learned via RL transfer effectively to OOD settings, boosting Cross-Task performance across all simulated environments and lifting the Cross-Environment accuracy to $72.32\%$.
 This confirms that RL process supervision fundamentally shifts the model from a passive pattern-matcher to an active, generalizing critic.